ArafatSabbir/eshop-microservice-dotnet/README.md

 #### Microservices Cross-Cutting Implementations
 * Implementing **Centralized Distributed Logging with Elastic Stack (ELK); Elasticsearch, Logstash, Kibana and SeriLog** for Microservices
 * Use the **HealthChecks** feature in back-end ASP.NET microservices
-* Using **Watchdog** in separate service that can watch health and load across services, and report health about the microservices by querying with the HealthChecks
+* Using **Watchdog** in a separate service that can watch health and load across services, and report health about the microservices by querying with the HealthChecks

 #### Microservices Resilience Implementations
 * Making Microservices more **resilient Use IHttpClientFactory** to implement resilient HTTP requests
 * Implement **Retry and Circuit Breaker patterns** with exponential backoff with IHttpClientFactory and **Polly policies**

 #### Ancillary Containers
-* Use **Portainer** for Container lightweight management UI which allows you to easily manage your different Docker environments
+* Use **Portainer** for Container lightweight management UI which allows you to manage your different Docker environments easily
 * **pgAdmin PostgreSQL Tools** feature rich Open Source administration and development platform for PostgreSQL

 #### Docker Compose establishment with all microservices on docker;